Is Bipolar Genetic? How To Know If You May Be Genetically At Risk

 As a 2020 paper on the topic states, “The cause of bipolar disorder (BD) is still unknown.
 However, it has been established that the dynamic interplay between genetic, neurochemical, and environmental factors plays a role in the onset and progression of BD”.

+Scientists believe that bipolar disorder has a genetic component.
+However, there are studies suggesting that a person can develop bipolar disorder due to environmental factors.
 In other words, both genetic and environmental factors can contribute to a given individual’s risk of developing bipolar disorder.
 Let’s take a closer look at each of these.

 Bipolar disorder is considered one of the most heritable mental disorders.
 Studies suggest that if an individual has a first-degree relative (a biological parent or sibling) who has bipolar disorder, they have a 15–30% chance of developing it themselves.
 If they have two first-degree relatives with the disorder, they have up to a 75% chance of developing it themselves.
-So while having family members with bipolar disorder doesn’t guarantee that you’ll develop the disorder as well, it likely increases the chances.
+So while having family members with bipolar disorder doesn’t guarantee that you’ll develop the disorder as well, it likely increases the chances.'

 It is thought that numerous gene variants contribute to the development of bipolar disorder—each in a small way.
 Researchers haven't yet found a single, specific genetic marker that is always present in people with bipolar disorder.
 However, multiple genes—and numerous genetic variants within them—have been linked to the condition.
 In a genome-wide association study, researchers identified 64 genomic loci, which included 161 genes, that were connected to bipolar disorder.
 While no single gene may be responsible for the disorder’s development, certain genes have been more strongly implicated.
 In a 2022 study, which included details from approximately 14,000 individuals with bipolar disorder and a similar number of healthy controls, researchers concluded that AKAP11 is “a definitive risk gene”.

 Many gene variants that have been identified are thought to exert influence on brain function.
 In a study published in the journal Archives of General Psychiatry (Arch Gen Psychiatry), researchers found that variations in the CACNA1C gene may help explain cognitive impairments in bipolar disorder.
-Additionally researchers in a whole-genome study and meta-analysis identified variations in several protein-encoding genes that contribute to brain structure and function.
+Additionally, researchers in a whole-genome study and meta-analysis identified variations in several protein-encoding genes that contribute to brain structure and function.

 As we continue to identify common genetic markers in bipolar disorder, we can learn more about the role specific genes play in the manifestation of symptoms in a person’s life.
 Future directions may include more large-scale human genome studies and other collaborative efforts to accumulate details.
 In a summary of the above-mentioned genome-wide association study, the National Institute of Mental Health stated that identification of the location of specific genes “will continue to increase rapidly with the addition of new cohorts”.

-The environmental component
+The environmental component of bipolar disorder

 It’s thought that environmental factors also play a role in an individual’s likelihood of developing bipolar disorder.
 It may be that elements of their upbringing could predispose them to be at risk for a mental health condition like this later in life.
 Or/in addition, difficult, stressful, and/or traumatic life events may have the potential to trigger the expression of a gene that relates to this disorder.
 Environmental factors or events that have been found to increase risk include: